Madave94/multi-annotator-toolkit/README.md

 # Multi Annotator Toolkit

 This is a plugin for the FiftyOne framework that allows analysis of multi-annotated data.
-The plugin is still under development.
 It is associated with our WACV publication [[1]](#1) looking into Label Convergence in Object Recognition as well as analysis of annotation errors/variations.

+## Important Note

+**The plugin is still under development, at this point only the basic feature are working and have not been tested on any additional datasets besides LVIS.**

 ## Installation